 Western Health encourages people to cancel their appointment and reschedule if they are unable to attend.

 Automated Notification System

 Forgetting appointments are generally the most common reason for no show.
-Western Health launched an automated notification system (ANS) to remind patients by telephone of endoscopy appointments.
-The system will provide a telephone reminder seven calendar days before their scheduled appointment.
+Western Health launched an automated notification system (ANS) to remind patients of endoscopy appointments.
+The system will provide a telephone, text or email reminder seven calendar days before their scheduled appointment.
 This will allow patients to confirm or cancel their appointment.

 What Can Patients Do to Help?

 Patients can also do their part by contacting their doctor and other health care providers if: